 Her friend’s smile was too generous for her to be angry with.
 “I’m kidding.
 You know, Holton is… He…” Olive raised her chin, concentrating on swerving out of her parking space.
 Clearing her throat, she changed the conversation.
 “Wanna talk about Simon?”

-The sound of his name sent pain zigzagging down her front.
+The sound of his name sent pain zigzagging down her chest.
 She’d forgotten Olive was the only one who knew the truth about her abrupt relocation.

 As they began to drive, Rose stared out of the window, mesmerized by the giant trees smearing into one as the car flew past them.
 At this speed, the forest had no definition.
 It was nothing but a dark, never-ending shadow at Rose’s side.